thaseenabbut/LazaBot-Legal/README.md

 - **Giveaways & Games** – Create engaging giveaways and fun mini-games.
 - **Simple Verification** – Prevent raids with a clean verification system.
 - **Welcome & Leave System** – Greet new members and say goodbye in style.
+- **Reaction Roles** - Assign roles to members by reacting to the message via reactions
 - **Auto Roles** – Automatically assign roles to new users.
 - **Custom Prefix & Logging Setup** – Fully configurable via easy-to-use commands.